 iv.
-Financial Independence for Reclassification:

-A student seeking reclassification from nonresident to resident shall be determined financially independent or dependent.
+Financial Independence for Reclassification: A student seeking reclassification from nonresident to resident shall be determined financially independent or dependent.

 Financial independence shall be among the factors to be considered for reclassification.
 A student who has established financial independence may be reclassified as a resident if the student has met the requirements of Title 5 §54020 for one year and one day prior to the residence determination date.
-In determining whether the student has demonstrated intent to establish California residency, financial independence shall weigh in favor of finding California residence, and financial dependence shall weigh against finding California residence.
-Financial dependence in the current or preceding calendar year shall weigh more heavily against finding California residence in earlier calendar years.
+In determining whether the student has demonstrated intent to establish California residency, financial independence shall weigh in favor of finding California residence, and financial dependence in the studence in the financial dependence.

-Financial dependence in the current or preceding calendar year shall be overcome only if (1) the parent/legal guardian on whom the student is dependent is a California resident, or (2) there is no evidence of the student's continuing residence in another state.
-SHOULD WE MOVE SECTION ON BOTTOM OF PAGE 11 HERE?
+the current or preceding calendar year shall weigh more heavily against finding California residence than shall financial dependence in earlier calendar years.
+Financial dependence in the current or preceding calendar year shall be overcome only if the parent/legal guardian on whom the student is dependent is a California resident, or there is no evidence of the student's continuing residence in another state.